IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 In Lua, you type `local` before declaring a variable to stop it from being turned into a global.

 In TypeScript, this isn't necessary.
-There are no globals variables, unless we explicitly decide to create one.
+There are no global variables, unless we explicitly decide to create one.

 Furthermore, in TypeScript, there are two kinds of variable declarations: `let` and `const`.<br />
 (Don't ever use `var`, which is only used in older JavaScript code.)